Skip to Main Content

 Mark Zipperer, a broker/owner for RE/MAX EDGE in Chicago, has seen more than his fair share of homes that would have benefited from a professional consultation.
 "Everyone thinks they're a home renovation pro because of all those amazing home renovation shows on TV," says Zipperer.
 "Those projects all take multiple professionals to complete.
 They just make it look easy."

-Consulting with pros early on can help you avoid costly mistakes with materials, designs, and ideas that don't fit the bones of your home, and that will cost more than they return to you in the long run.
+Consulting with pros early on can help you avoid costly mistakes with materials, designs and ideas that don't fit the bones of your home, and that will cost more than they return to you in the long run.

 Mistake #2: Going the DIY route without the DIY skills